Toward Robust Multilingual Adaptation of LLMs for Low-Resource Languages: Method

 \subsection{LaSR}

 Given any-language text, a multilingual encoder yields $E_{\text{lr}}$ while a shared English encoder (prompted LLM encoder) yields $E_{\text{en}}$. $E_{\text{lr}}$ denotes the text embedding in the low-resource language, and $E_{\text{en}}$ denotes the embedding of the corresponding English text.
-We fuse $E_{\text{en}}$ and $E_{\text{lr}}$ into a single $\ell_2$-normalized embedding used for both ranking and retrieval.
+We fuse $E_{\text{en}}$ and $E_{\text{lr}}$ into a single $\ell_2$-normalized embedding used for all ranking, retrieval and reasoning tasks.
 Training is supported by two FIFO buffers: (i) \emph{CorrQueue} for correlation-based objectives under small batches, and (ii) \emph{DocQueue} for listwise nDCG with in-language negatives.
 Both queues are stop-grad for cached entries and are updated in FIFO manner with a maximum size $K$.